tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 multiple unauthorised deployments occur to the same relay, that pattern suggests deliberate targeted compromise.

 The challenge for investigators is distinguishing legitimate maintenance deployments from unauthorised ones in historical logs.
-An emergency maintenance (a relay must be reconfigured immediately to work around a fault) might be deployed without full advance documentation, approved verbally rather than via a paper form.
+An emergency maintenance (a relay needs reconfiguring immediately to work around a fault) might be deployed without full advance documentation, approved verbally rather than via a paper form.
 Investigators separate genuinely exceptional circumstances (documented in incident logs, with an emergency work order, and an after-action review) from unauthorised activity (no documentation, no emergency context, and no explanation).